How is my energy bill calculated? – A breakdown of heat network tariffs

 Comprising of the following main components, your daily standing charge typically includes:

-3. reporting fees (a license fee incurred to monitor and present a range of data across the network to support financial and operational management).
+- Other heat network service costs - These may include: costs to perform tariff reviews, tariff communication costs, monitoring and reporting fees (a licence fee incurred to monitor and present a range of data across the network to support financial and operational management) and compliance reporting.

 Other costs that may be included in your tariff